Larass-a11y/Laras-QA-Portofolio/README.md

 ## ⭐ Thank You

-Thank you for taking the time to visit my Quality Assurance Portfolio.
+Thank you for taking the time to visit my Quality Assurance Portofolio.

 I hope this repository provides a clear overview of my internship experience, testing documentation, and technical skills.
 I am always eager to learn, grow, and contribute to building high-quality software.